Pauxygnunes/Parsemat/README.md

 ![Parsemat-0 9](https://github.com/Pauxygnunes/Parsemat/assets/30673056/43aafb02-f47c-4efe-959a-6df1899e0100)

 Parsemat v.
 0.9 Beta is a tool for compositional or analytical tasks of Partitional Analysis.
 Analysis.
-It is a program aimed at composers, researchers in music, mainly texture and form, and those interested in understanding Particular Analysis and its derived theories.
+It is a program aimed at composers, researchers in music, mainly texture and form, and those interested in understanding Partitional Analysis and its derived theories.
 Its applications include:

 - Formal and textural analysis;
 - Identification of copyright traits common to the repertoires of one or more composers;